-For example: you’re allergic to shrimp, but you accidentally eat shrimp.
-In a short period of time, your mouth and tongue swell up, you break out in hives and must go to an emergency room for treatment to prevent an even more physically dangerous reaction.
+For example: you’re allergic to shrimp.
+But you accidentally eat shrimp.
+Soon, your mouth and tongue swell up, you break out in hives and must go to an emergency room to prevent an even more physically dangerous reaction.

 The cause of your dangerous physical reaction can be measured in a laboratory by assessing IgE, Immunoglobulin E levels for shrimp.
 Think of IgE as the “Emergency” Immunoglobulin.

 IgE measurements are routinely reviewed by allergists, internists, and pediatricians.
 Those reactions can cause overtly troubling medical conditions from less dangerous maladies (e.g. seasonal allergies and sinusitis) to more dangerous challenges (e.g. peanut butter reaction with anaphylactic shock and death).

 The “Ghost” Immunoglobulin also marks food sensitivities, but a different less medically acute kind.
 IgG food sensitivity issues directly effect brain function, can actually cause brain damage and often arise later [days after that food is ingested], after the passage of time, after years of lower intensity food insults.